 - Salt the cooking water.
 Or if cooking in an Instant Pot, use a salty vegetable broth.
 As mentioned above, infusing the potatoes with salt is crucial to the flavor of the finished dish.

 - Don't undercook the potatoes.
 Test the consistency of several pieces of potato by sliding a knife into the center.
 It should slide in very easily.
-The moral of the story is, don't consider them done until you're sure they're ALL done.
+They're not done until they're ALL done.

-- Immediately after draining the cooked potatoes return them to the pot.
-You want the potatoes to still be hot during mashing.
+- Immediately after draining the cooked potatoes, return them to the pot.
+You want the potatoes to still be hot while mashing.

 - Use a basic potato masher.
 Overworking mashed potatoes can make them gummy and dense.
 No need for electric mixers!

-- Taste as you go when seasoning the potatoes.
-Add ingredients in small amounts; you can always add more salt and yogurt, but you can't take it away!
+- Taste as you add seasonings.
+Add salt and other additions in small amounts.
+You can always add more salt and yogurt, but you can't take it away!

-I hope you LOVE these vegan mashed potatoes as much as we do!
+I hope you enjoy these creamy vegan mashed potatoes as much as we do.
 If you try the recipe be sure to comment below and let us know!

 Ingredients